ELELAB/PDBminer/readme.txt

 # prep files as described on Github
 # Running it
-tsp -N 4 snakemake --cores 4
+tsp -N 4 PDBminer -i input_file.csv -n 4
+#notice that the PDBminer program is written in
+#python and this should be possible, but you can
+# write python before PDBminer if needed.